 PERT uses time as a variable which represents the planned resource application along with performance specification.
 In this technique, first of all, the project is divided into activities and events.
 After that proper sequence is ascertained, and a network is constructed.
 After that time needed in each activity is calculated and the critical path (longest path connecting all the events) is determined.

 Definition of CPM

 Developed in the late 1950s, Critical Path Method or CPM is an algorithm used for planning, scheduling, coordination and control of activities in a project.
 Here, it is assumed that the activity duration is fixed and certain.
 CPM is used to compute the earliest and latest possible start time for each activity.

 The process differentiates the critical and non-critical activities to reduce the time and avoid the queue generation in the process.
 The reason for the identification of critical activities is that, if any activity is delayed, it will cause the whole process to suffer.
 That is why it is named as Critical Path Method.

 In this method, first of all, a list is prepared consisting of all the activities needed to complete a project, followed by the computation of time required to complete each activity.
 After that, the dependency between the activities is determined.
 Here, ‘path’ is defined as a sequence of activities in a network.
 The critical path is the path with the highest length.

 The most important differences between PERT and CPM are provided below:

-- PERT is a project management technique, whereby planning, scheduling, organising, coordinating and controlling of uncertain activities is done.
-CPM is a statistical technique of project management in which planning, scheduling, organising, coordination and control of well-defined activities takes place.
+- PERT is a project management technique, whereby planning, scheduling, organising, coordinating and controlling uncertain activities are done.
+CPM is a statistical technique of project management in which planning, scheduling, organising, coordination and control of well-defined activities take place.

 - PERT is a technique of planning and control of time.
 Unlike CPM, which is a method to control costs and time.